 The next emperor was Ashoka, the man who made his mark both as a great conqueror and as a Buddhist devout in the Mauryan history.
 He succeeded his father Bindusara in 272 BC and united the Indian subcontinent for the first time.
 He led the Kalinga war and after seeing the bloodshed in war, changed his mind to hate war.

-He initially practiced Buddhism, but later was attracted towards Buddhism following the Kalinga war.
-He sent many Buddhist missions to places like West Asia, Greece and South East Asia.
+He initially practiced Buddhism, but later was attracted to Buddhism following the Kalinga war.
+He sent many Buddhist missions to places like West Asia, Greece, and South East Asia.
 More than 84,000 stupas all across India were built by him.

 He convened the Third Buddhist Council of India, a council a council that undertook much work of reform and expansion of the Buddhist religion.
 However, while being a Buddhist, he had wholly kept back the membership of Hindu priests and ministers in his court.